brknapp/Project_1/README.md

     ## 4 nomination                    62099.

 It looks like the movies that both won awards and were nominated for awards received the most number of imdbVotes on average.
+Let’s make a box plot showing the spread of the number of imdbVotes for every award
+scenerio:

 ``` r
 A<-formatted_data %>%